Candidate Terms and Conditions for NHS Jobs

 Notification of Changes

-If NHS Business Services Authority decide to change this Acceptable Use Policy, you will be notified through NHS Jobs.
+If NHS Business Services Authority decide to change these terms and conditions, you will be notified through NHS Jobs.